-When I started using oh-my-zsh, the first things I noticed was how slow it was to startup.
+When I first started using oh-my-zsh on my MacBook, I immediately noticed was how slow it was to startup.

-To find the root cause, I turned on profiling by adding zmodload zsh/zprof
+To find the root cause, I turned on profiling by adding in my .zshrc

-The best solution I found was removing the nvm
+The best workaround I found was removing the nvm

 plugin inside .zshrc